Why are many businesses instilling a DevOps culture into their organization?: Validity and Limitations of the Study

-With respect to the research question RQ2 (results), the obtained values of $\alphabin$ for the semantic domains described in Section \ref{sec:RQ2} are shown in Table \ref{tab:table-alphabin-result}.
-From these results, we observe that in iteration 1 all the semantic domains achieved values of $\alphabin$ higher than the minimum threshold of significance of $0.667$.
-Furthermore, 9 out of 10 of the domains achieved values higher than $0.8$, showing statistical evidence of the reliability of the evaluations.
-Moreover, in iteration 2 the judged attained perfect agreement of the choice of the semantic domains, giving rise to a value of $\alphabin$ of $1.0$ in all the domains.
-This evidences that the boundaries of these semantic domains are perfectly stated and that it straightforward to determine whether to apply a code from a semantic domain or not.
+With respect to RQ2 (results), the obtained values of $\alphabin$ for the semantic domains described in Section \ref{sec:RQ2} are shown in Table \ref{tab:table-alphabin-result}.
+From these results, we observe that in iteration 1, all the semantic domains achieved $\alphabin$ values that were higher than the minimum threshold of significance, $0.667$.
+Furthermore, 5 out of 6 of the domains achieved values higher than $0.8$, showing statistical evidence of the reliability of the evaluations.
+Moreover, in iteration 2, the judges attained perfect agreement on the choice of the semantic domains, giving rise to a value of $\alphabin$ of $1.0$ in all the domains.
+This evidence indicates that the boundaries of these semantic domains are perfectly stated and that it is straightforward to determine whether to apply a code from a semantic domain.

-\begin{remark} As mentioned in Subsection~\ref{dataanalysis}, in our study the quotations were pre-established before the evaluation of Coders 1 and 2.
-In this way, most of the matter of the interviews is not selected as eligible since it is considered to be irrelevant for the analysis.
-This is consistent with the fact that relevant information in oral transmission is usually sparser than in written media due to the cognitive needs of the speaker for elaborating an speech on the fly.
-However, a limitation of the used software Atlas.ti \cite{Atlas:2019} forces to consider the whole corpus in the ICA analysis and does not allow us to remove the irrelevant matter from the analysis.
-This implies that the shown results are computed on the whole corpus. \end{remark}
+\begin{remark} As mentioned in Subsection~\ref{dataanalysis}, in our study, the quotations were pre-established before the evaluation of Coders 1 and 2.
+In this way, most of the content of the interviews was not selected as eligible since it was considered to be irrelevant for the analysis.
+This is consistent with the fact that relevant information in oral transmission is usually sparser than that in written media due to the cognitive needs of the speaker for elaborating a speech on the fly.
+However, a limitation of the software Atlas.ti \cite{Atlas:2019} forces us to consider the whole corpus in the ICA analysis and does not allow us to remove the irrelevant content from the analysis.
+This implies that the results are computed based on the whole corpus. \end{remark}